Natural cotton plant

 Most of the time, cotton fabric is used in the textile industry and many other industries.
-Do you think it is more special?
+Is it more special?
 Yes, it has thousands and thousands of years of history.
 It has been cultivated and used for textiles since ancient civilizations.
 It can be used for everything from everyday clothing to big home goods.
-As it grows in warm climates and uses more water, cotton has more versatility than many other fabrics.
+As it grows in warm climates and requires more water, cotton exhibits greater versatility than many other fabrics.

-Let’s understand everything about cotton in this cotton dictionary article.
-If you are a beginner in the textile industry, read this complete article to find out how to speak with your cotton fabric suppliers.
-Clarify your doubts and get answers to all your questions from this vocabulary.
+Let’s understand everything about cotton fabric in this article.
+If you are a beginner in the textile industry, read this complete article to clarify your doubts and get answers to all your questions about this versatile fabric.

 What is cotton fabric?